tobiasbrodd/cryptography/README.md

 # cryptography
-A collection solvers for a couple of basic ciphers
+A collection of encryption/decryption tools